 Each year dozens of children and an unknown number of pets left in parked vehicles die from hyperthermia.

-Check out this video of just how quickly a car heats up provided to NOAA by General Motors and San Francisco State University along with the picture below.
+Check out this video of just how quickly a car heats up provided to NOAA by General Motors and San Francisco State University.

 Remember summer is a time kids go to camp and you want to make sure your child knows the signs of heat-related illnesses.
 It's also a time for vacations, yard work, exercising, playing golf, or going on a hike but family fun can turn into a matter of life or death in an instant.